flyteorg/flyte/rsts/concepts/workflows_nodes.rst

 Like :ref:`tasks <divedeep-tasks>`, workflows are versioned.
 Registered workflows are immutable, i.e., an instance of a workflow defined by project, domain, name and version can't be updated.
-Tasks referenced in a workflow version are themselves immutable and are tied to specific tasks' versions.
+Tasks referenced in a workflow version are themselves immutable and are tied to specific versions.

+For a background on versioning, refer to the :ref:`versioning <divedeep-versioning>` section.

 Executions
 ----------